Advice for buying a house with a friend

 It’s important to talk through the ‘what ifs’

 These questions aren’t meant to scare you, but quite the opposite.
-Talking through scenarios early means you can make clear agreements and protect your friendship as well as your finances.
+Talking through scenarios early when buying a property with a friend means you can make clear agreements and protect your friendship as well as your finances.

 A mortgage broker who understands these kinds of setups can help you think through all of this and connect you with solicitors who’ll help get everything in writing.